 About the Author

-Alistair McLean is a Non-executive Director of The Mac and Group Treasurer of Metcash Limited.
+Alistair McLean is a former Non-executive Director of The Mac (a credit union who implemented the NPP on day one) and the former Group Treasurer of Metcash Limited.
+Alistair is currently taking a [very] short break between jobs.
 Alistair is a Fellow of the Association of Corporate Treasurers, a Fellow of the Finance and Treasury Association, a Chartered Management Accountant and a Graduate of the Australian Institute of Company Directors.